KTH-EXPECA/docs/source/getting-started/index.rst

 .. important::

    Do not attempt to stack reservations to circumvent the 7-day lease limitation.
 Your leases may be deleted.
-Please refer to our `best practices
+Please refer to the `best practices
    <https://www.chameleoncloud.org/learn/frequently-asked-questions/#toc-what-are-the-best-practices-of-chameleon-usage->`_
    if you require a longer reservation.